Family Album (miniseries): Plot

-Starting in 1951, Faye Price is a famous Hollywood actress who, while entertaining the troops during the Korean War, falls in love with Ward Thayer, a rich heir.
+The film begins with Ward Thayer in his study, reminiscing about his life and family while perusing a photo album following the funeral of his wife, Faye Price Thayer.
+Flashing back to 1951, Faye Price is a famous Hollywood actress who, while entertaining the troops during the Korean War, falls in love with Ward Thayer, a rich heir.
 Seven years later, they are married, with four children.
 Ward loses his job and considers suicide, but Faye offers to start acting again.
 Originally, this upsets Ward, because he was not fond of moving to Fairfax, California.
 On the set of her new movie, the director and producer fight each other and the director eventually leaves the set.
 Faye offers to direct the scene herself.
 At first, nobody thinks she will be able to, but she turns out to direct the scene with a lot of success.
 She is soon offered directing jobs at television series, including Zane Grey Theater.
 Meanwhile, her home life is less fortunate.
 Ward has been depressed since going bankrupt and he has started an affair.
 When Faye finds out, she immediately kicks him out of the house.
 However, she soon agrees to give him another chance and they decide to work together on films as director and producer.
 Their film debut becomes a blockbuster success with positive reviews and she is contracted by Universal.

 Years later, their children have grown up.
 Lionel is a student, hoping to be a photographer one day, Greg is still in school and wants to become a football player, Valerie is an actress waiting for her big break and Anne is the quiet youngest sister.
-Greg admits his grades aren't good enough and that he dropped out of school to join the army.
-Lionel shocks his parents by admitting he is gay.
+Greg admits his grades aren't good enough and that he dropped out of school to join the marines and serve in Vietnam.
+Ward pays Lionel a surprise visit and discovers his son is gay.
 Faye is surprised, but accepts the news.
-Ward, however, is outraged and cuts him out of his life, with forbidding his other children to ever contact him again.
+Ward, however, is outraged and cuts him out of his life, while forbidding his daughters to ever contact him again.
 Anne is furious and decides to run away.
 Faye is devastated, but can't afford to quit her job and look for her.
-Soon, Greg announces he will serve for the army in Vietnam.
-The entire family comes together to say goodbye, but Ward refuses to speak to Lionel.
+Greg prepares to leave for the service and the entire family comes together to say goodbye, but Ward refuses to speak to Lionel.
 Later, Faye receives a phone call from the police, informing her that Anne has been arrested for drug possession.
 Faye picks her up and is shocked to find out she is pregnant.
 Ward convinces her to try to make her give up her child.
 Anne is in tears after giving birth, but reluctantly agrees to give up the baby for adoption.